nkakouros-original/ansible-role-certbot/README.md

 ## Role Variables

-    certbot_from_git: no
+    certbot_install_from_source: no
     certbot_repo: https://github.com/certbot/certbot.git
     certbot_version: master
     certbot_keep_updated: yes

 Certbot Git repository options.
-This role clones the agent from the configured repo, then makes the `certbot-auto` script executable if `certbot_from_git` is `yes`.
+This role clones the agent from the configured repo, then makes the `certbot-auto` script executable if `certbot_install_from_source` is `yes`.
 Otherwise it will be installed from distribution's package management.

     certbot_dir: /opt/certbot